-most endurance athletes and has been the mainstay for years.
+The basics of performance diet for endurance has changed little over the years.
+A diet consisting of 60-65% carbohydrate, 20-25% fats, and 15-20% protein is the proper ratio of macro nutrients for most endurance athletes.
 A highly trained endurance athlete would not last very long on a high protein diet, because their glycogen stores would quickly become depleted and they would no longer have the energy reserves to train effectively.
-There is little controversy in athletic nutrition when compared to the general population.
-The reason for this is athletic nutrition is based on hard science and fact, rather than sensationalism and circumstantial evidence.
+There is little controversy in athletic nutrition when compared to differences in opinions elsewhere.
+How to fuel our bodies for endurance hasn’t changed much over the years, and is fairly easy to understand.

 Processed carbohydrate foods such as pasta and bagels are great for loading your body with energy before and after competition.
 Simple sugars are good during a competition and for quick energy replacement afterwards (sports drinks).
 Athletes should try to avoid fruits before competition.
 Some fruits can upset the stomach and the type of sugar found in fruits, fructose, can be harder for the body to process during exercise.
 Carbohydrates are broken down and stored as glycogen; the bodies fuel source, or converted to energy to compete and train.
 When glycogen stores run out an athlete may “bonk” or “hit the wall.”
 An athlete will feel lousy, lethargic, and slow.
 In this scenario, the body begins breaking down your muscles to use as fuel.
 Several days of hard training can also deplete glycogen stores.
-This sluggishness and inability to train hard is often misdiagnosed as overtraining.
+This sluggishness and inability to train hard is often misdiagnosed as over training.
 A good post workout recovery plan is crucial to maintaining glycogen stores for repeated training and competition.
 A good post work out recovery meal should consist of eating carbohydrates and a little bit of protein (4:1 ratio), immediately after training.